-PUBLICATION (FSO-PB).
-The FSO-PB acts as editor of the unit's publication.
+PUBLICATIONS (FSO-PB) The FSO-PB acts as editor of the unit's publication.
 All flotillas should have some type of publication, or newsletter, to keep members informed of all flotilla activities.
 A flotilla publication is important for members who miss a meeting.
-The publication need not be fancy--just a simple mailing of reminders about coming events to each member, made on a regular basis, will do the job.
+The publication need not be fancy-just a simple mailing of reminders about coming events to each member, made on a regular basis, will do the job.

-FINANCE (FSO-FN).
-The Flotilla Finance Staff Officer is the bookkeeper of the flotilla's finances.
+FINANCE (FSO-FN) The Flotilla Finance Staff Officer is the bookkeeper of the flotilla's finances.
 The FSO-FN collects members' dues and PE book sale funds, and maintains the flotilla's checking account.
 The FSO-FN must promptly pay all bills for Auxiliary dues and other obligations.
 This staff officer is responsible for preparing an annual budget and for submitting monthly financial statements.

 COMMUNICATION SERVICES (FSO-CS) This officer promotes development and support of the unit's eTechnology resources.
-This includes support of the unit website, monitoring applicable email communications and relaying them to members without email capabilities.
-Also, insuring that Public Education course schedules are maintained on the appropriate websites, assisting the FSO-PS, FSO-MT and members with web based resources, Power Point, and other technologies.
+This includes support of the unit website, monitoring applicable email communications and relaying them to members without email capabilities, as well as insuring that Public Education course schedules are maintained on the appropriate websites, assisting the FSO-HR, FSO-MT and members with web based resources, PowerPoint, and other technologies.

-INFORMATION SERVICES (FSO-IS).
-While the FSO-FN is the monetary bookkeeper of the flotilla, the FSO-IS provides data entry of all flotilla activity data.
-The FSO-IS is a key player in AUXDATA and AUXINFO SYSTEMS.
+INFORMATION SERVICES (FSO-IS) While the FSO-FN is the monetary bookkeeper of the flotilla, the FSO-IS provides data bookkeeping of all flotilla activity data.
+The FSO-IS is a key player in monitoring AUXDATA and AUXINFO systems for the flotilla.

-MATERIALS (FSO-MA).
-The Auxiliary operates the Auxiliary Center (AUXCEN), and the Coast Guard operates the Auxiliary National Supply Center (ANSC).
-The FSO-MA, if designated by the Flotilla Commander, orders items from ANSC, such as stationery and Coast Guard training publications, which are paid for at the taxpayers, expense.
+MATERIALS (FSO-MA) The Auxiliary Association Inc. (CGAUXA, Inc) operates the Auxiliary Center (AUXCEN), and the Coast Guard operates the Auxiliary National Supply Center (ANSC).
+The FSO-MA, if designated by the Flotilla Commander, orders items from ANSC, such as stationery and Coast Guard training publications that are provided by the Coast Guard.
 The FSO-MA also assists members in purchasing items from the AUXCEN through the District Materials Center, operated by the DSO-MA.

-SECRETARY/RECORDS (FSO-SR).
-The Secretary/Records prepares and distributes the Minutes of all flotilla meetings.
+SECRETARY/RECORDS (FSO-SR) The FSO-SR prepares and distributes the minutes of all flotilla meetings.
 The Flotilla Commander may assign other flotilla records for the FSO-SR to maintain, such as rosters and standing rules.

-MARINE DEALER VISITOR (FSO-MV).
-The Marine Dealer Visitor provides boating safety information to marine dealers.
-Auxiliarist visit specific dealers on a regular basis and supply them with information and Auxiliary public material regarding boating safety, Auxiliary public education courses, and Vessel Safety Checks.
+PROGRAM VISITOR (FSO-PV) The Recreational Boating Safety Visitation Program's Program Visitor provides boating safety information to marine dealers.
+Auxiliarists visit specific dealers on a regular basis and supply them with information and Auxiliary publications regarding boating safety, Auxiliary public education courses, and Vessel Safety Checks.

-For additional information on the organizational structure of the Auxiliary, read the following Sections in Chapter 4 of the Auxiliary Manual or New Member Reference Guide:
+For additional information on the organizational structure of the Auxiliary, read Chapter 4 of the Auxiliary Manual or New Member Reference Guide: